passwordmaker/android-passwordmaker/README.md

 ==========
 * You will ofcourse need to download the (Android SDK)[http://developer.android.com/sdk/index.html#download]
 * Download and install an IDE like (IntelliJ)[http://www.jetbrains.com/idea/] with its plugin for Android.
+* Until (passwordmaker-je-lib)[https://github.com/tasermonkey/passwordmaker-je-lib] makes it into maven central, check it out and do a mvn install on it first.

 I now set this up using the gradle build process.
 I use the Intellij IDE which makes the process really easy.
 Just install the Intellij Android plugin and import this project after cloning this repository.
 Use the import from external